microsoft/vscode-docs/blogs/2017/05/10/build-2017-demo.md

 Order:
 TOCTitle: Build 2017 Demo
 PageTitle: Build 2017 Demo
-MetaDescription: Build 2017 Demo
+MetaDescription: Build 2017 Demo Visual Studio Code - Conquering the Cloud with an editor and a CLI
 Date: 2017-05-10
-ShortDescription: Build 2017 Demo
+ShortDescription: Build 2017 Demo Visual Studio Code - Conquering the Cloud with an editor and a CLI
 Author: Chris Dias
 ---
 # Build 2017 Demo

+May 10, 2017

-Visual Studio Code - Conquering the Cloud with an editor and a CLI.
+## Visual Studio Code: Conquering the Cloud with an editor and a CLI

 Below are links to the samples, tools, and extensions demonstrated in the Build 2017 VS Code talk by Chris Dias, [@chrisdias](https://twitter.com/chrisdias).